pramnora/tutorials/README.md

 ## Disclaimer

-Unfortunately, I suffer from ADD/Attention Deficit Disorder...; which leads to *low attention span*;
+Unfortunately, I suffer from ADD/Attention Deficit Disorder...which leads to *low attention span*;
 meaning, my attention will normally wonder off from any project I've just **started**...;
 to go and do something else, instead.

-That means, the vast majority of different projects I create;
+This means, the vast majority of different projects I ever create...;
 -(and, I seem to be interested in just about *everything and more*...?!)-
-tend to remain being **unfinished**/and, therefore, left undone.
+tend to remain being **unfinished**/and, therefore, are left totally open and undone.

-Bearing in mind that this is meant to be a forevermore *ongoing* project...;
+Bearing in mind that this is meant to be a, forevermore, *ongoing* project...;
+therefore, only Time alone will, well and truly, tell...
-therefore, only time will tell...if I will keep on regularly **updating** it/or, not...?
+if I will keep on regularly *updating* it/or, not...?
-Or, if I will get just totally fed up, altogether...; and, just quite simply decide to *move on*...
+Or, if I will, as usual, get just totally **fed up/bored**, altogether...;
+and, therefore, quite simply decide to *move on*...to go studying doing something else.